 The design-build team, in collaboration with the owner, will develop a project brief to kick start the project.
 The project brief is an opportunity to discuss needs, wants, specifications, and budget requirements.
 From here, milestones, timelines, and budget details are negotiated to ensure all parties are on the same page.
 Once in agreement, a contract is drafted, including a scope of work, outlining precise payment details.
 All expectations will be presented in the contract, resulting in a carefully crafted plan that can be followed; from the initial planning meeting through the end of construction.

-Finally, the success of a design-build project hinges on the merits of the team that will execute the project.
+Finally, the success of a design-build contract hinges on the merits of the team that will execute the project.
 The early stages will see the hiring of builders, architects, and engineers.
 From there, contractors will onboard as needed, either by a general contractor or the owner.
-This team will then unite on a single contract to form a single design-build entity.
+This team will then unite on a single contract to form a single entity.
 Rather than aiming to execute just your specific tasks, overall project success becomes everyone’s primary objective.

 Step 2 – Project planning & design